 Change is fun for some: the energy of the unknown, the passion instilled in people looking forward to a new adventure.
 Some embrace the unknown as an opportunity to both learn, grow, and stretch their current perspectives.
+Time to change communication.

 Change is pain for some: the feigned excitement for heading into unknown, the new roles and responsibilities to learn.
 And having lived through so many failures that all began with the same patterned enthusiasm many can’t be bothered and opt-out.